microsoft/qsharp/katas/content/single_qubit_gates/global_phase_i/solution.md

 \begin{bmatrix} i & 0 \\\ 0 & i \end{bmatrix}
 $$

 > Remember the rightmost gates in mathematical notation are applied first in Q# code.
-Hence we first apply the $Z$ gate, followed by the $Y$ gate and finally the $X$ gate.
+Hence we first apply the $Z$ gate, followed by the $Y$ gate, and finally the $X$ gate.

 @[solution]({
     "id": "global_phase_i_solution",